-The last two TMAs in the course (TMA L and TMA M) are a mock exam of two papers, following closely the format of the exam itself.
+The last TMA in the course is a mock exam of two papers, following closely the format of the exam itself.
 You are recommended to study the online practice exam and mark scheme (see the section Past Papers below) before attempting this TMA and sending it to your tutor.
 It is also a good idea to restrict yourself to the time specified for the exam, so you have practice writing under time pressure.